lambdan/lambblog/README.md

 - Write blog posts in Markdown and save them in the `posts/` directory.
 	- First line must be the date (many formats work, see [strtotime][strtotime] manual)
 	- The second line must be a # followed by a space, and then the title of the blog post
+	- OPTIONAL: The third line shall be a URL starting with http (or https) if you are doing a linked post
 	- (See the `posts/` folder in this repository for examples)
 	- After that you can write whatever you want
 - Start writing and hope someone reads 😭